Gdańsk Port Lotniczy railway station

-Gdańsk Port Lotniczy railway station is a railway station serving the Gdańsk Lech Wałęsa Airport in the city of Gdańsk, in the Pomeranian Voivodeship, Poland.
+Gdańsk Port Lotniczy (lit.
+'Gdańsk Airport') is a railway station serving the Gdańsk Lech Wałęsa Airport in the city of Gdańsk, in the Pomeranian Voivodeship, of northern Poland.

 The station opened on 1 September 2015 and is located on the Gdańsk Wrzeszcz–Gdańsk Osowa railway.
-The train services are operated by SKM Tricity as part of the Pomorska Kolej Metropolitalna (PKM).
+The train services are operated by the Tricity Rapid Urban Railway as part of the Pomeranian Metropolitan Railway.

 Train services

 The station is served by the following services: